tomas-osswald/switch_2020_g3/docs/sprint3/user_stories/US151_AddEmail.md

 - SOLID:
     - Single-responsibility principle:
-        - This pattern was used in the AddFamilyMemberService, in which the only responsibility is to add a Family Member.
+        - This pattern was used in the AddEmailService, in which the only responsibility is to add an Email to an already existing Family Member.

 ## 3.6.
 Tests